chi-cong/YT-embedded-video/README.md

-﻿# YT-video-replacement
+﻿# YT-ebbedde-video
-## An Extension that replaces default youtube video player with embed youtube video player, to avoid annoying stuffs
+## An Extension that replaces default youtube video player with youtube embed video player to avoid ads